• Skip to primary navigation

 Is the Jack Johnson song stuck in your head now?
 Every time I think of banana pancakes I think of that song, and then I have to go and make myself some pancakes.

 We make pancakes or waffles every Sunday for a slow family breakfast and this banana pancakes recipe is a favourite.
-Kids will love helping to mash the banana and you get to add some fruit in to the mix, before you have even added any to the topping.
+Kids will love helping to mash the banana and you get to add some fruit into the mix, before you have even added any to the topping.

 If you are looking for some more recipes with banana in, then why not try our Easy Banana Milkshake, Peanut Butter and Banana Muffins, Banana Porridge or Honey Baked Bananas?